 A. We should walk in the Spirit before seeking to pray in the Spirit, (Galatians 5:16)

-D. Praying in tongues.
+C. Praying in tongues as the Holy Spirit gives you the utterance.
 (I will explain this further in the 3rd point)

 A. God is a Spirit.
 We can not connect with Him through our flesh, (John 4:24)

-A. Prayer is a two way communication.
+A. Prayer is two-way communication.
 We need to connect with our heavenly Father when we pray.
 This kind of prayer is achievable only through praying in the Spirit.